hnguyen19/hnguyen19.github.io/_pages/cv.md

 Service and leadership
 ======
-* Reviewer for: Frontiers in Agronomy, Scientific Reports, Renewable Agriculture and Food Systems, Sustainable Agriculture Research, Weed Science Journal
+* Reviewer for: Cambridge University Press & Assessment, Canadian Center of Science and Education, Frontiers, Springer Nature, Wiley